But just how much cheaper is it?

 |1kg Local Cheese||111.77||116.85||170.85||172.67||194.25|

 Parents immigrating from the UK, USA or the Netherlands will spend significantly less on preschool fees.
 While not as much, German parents will also spend less on preschools in SA – roughly 40% each month.

 |Preschool (or Kindergarten), Full Day, Private, Monthly for 1 Child||3,269.93||19,773.40||14,480.75||5,716.31||25,830.33|

 The picture looks similar for primary school, although German parents don’t save as much in this instance.
 German families will save more than families from the Netherlands, though.

-While these costs are for international school, you’ll also pay to send your children to public schools in South Africa.
-Public schools get funds from the government but are also dependent on school fees.
-However, public schools are much more affordable than private schools.
+While these costs are for international schools, you’ll also pay to send your children to public schools in South Africa.
+Public schools are much more affordable than private schools, though.